yzeng58/TuneTables/README.md

 ## Installation

-1. Clone TabPFN-pt (TuneTables) repository to your local instance.
+1. Clone the TuneTables repository to your local instance.
 2. Initialize a clean environment of your preference, E.G.:

 ```bash
 conda create --name "TuneTables" python=3.10
 ```

-3. From the TabPFN-pt directory, run --
+3. From the TuneTables directory, run --

 ```bash
 pip install .